-11:2 And he said unto them, When ye pray, say, Our Father... -Jesus is giving a model prayer; guide, in which we are to base our praying.
+11:2 And he sald unto them, When ye pray, say, Our Father... -Jesus is giving a model prayer; guide, in which we are to base our praying.
 And we are praying to the Father!

 Our Father- It is just so simple to say "Father."
 God is Father, but He's still God, greater than us, holier than us, mightier than us, and Father to many.
 "Father" says that we can approach Him boldly to find grace to help in time of need (Heb.4:16).
-We are to approach respectfully, in reverence, and fear and awe of God.
+We are to approach respectfully, in reverence and fear and awe of God.
 We Thank God for two things: Him being our Father and for Heaven.

 - 1. There is surrender and acknowledgement to the Father. - a.
 When a person genuinely says, "Father", his relationship is acknowledged between he and God and he surrenders to the holiness of The Almighty.
-Therefore, we are... - i. denying our humanism, self-sufficiency, and all other gods. - ii. surrendering our self to the Father. - iii. acknowledging that He's our Father.
+Therefore, we are... - denying our humanism, self-sufficiency, and all other gods. - ii. surrendering our self to the Father. - iii. acknowledging that He's our Father. - b.

-b.
 When a person prays "our Father", a person is surrendering his independency and accepting God's family-in the seen and the unseen of heaven and earth; it's more than just you; you belong to a family of believers.
 The Father is the source and/or head of every member of the family.

-A person needs to thank God for being his Father.
+We thank God for being our Father.
 The Father has created the family of God, and allowing us to be a part of so glorious a family.

-11:2b...which art in heaven- We are to thank God for Heaven; He is there, and we shall be in heaven with Him.
+11:2b...which art in heaven- We are to thank God for Heaven; He is there, and we shall be in heaven with blim.

-1. There is the surrender and acknowledgement of Heaven.
+2. There is the surrender and acknowledgement of Heaven.

 Heaven denotes the spiritual world, another dimension that is not on earth.
 It is His domain where He dwells.
-Our attention is upward.
-Just as we have an earthly father, He is our heavenly Father waiting to commune with us.
-Whatever a good father on earth would do for his children, that's what God in heaven will do for His children.
-The Heavens reveal the power and glory of God.
-"The Atmosphere or Space" shows His handiwork (Ps.19:1; 150:1).
+Our heaven is upward.
+1Just as we have an earthly father, He is our heavenly Father waiting to commune with us.

+The Atmosphere or Space shows His handiwork (Ps.19:1; 150:1).